MatheusBD15/Backtesting/README.md

 # Backtesting
-Backtesting Framework made with Python.
+Backtesting Framework made with Python, used for testing trading strategies using historical data.